-The National Theatre has a rich history of working with many great directors, including Lawrence Olivier, Peter Hall, Jonathan Miller, Richard Eyre, Trevor Nunn and Nicholas Hytner.
-More recently the theatre has been home to Howard Davies, Mike Leigh, Katie Mitchell, Danny Boyle, Deborah Warner, Marianne Elliot, Josie Rourke, Felix Barrett, Michael Grandage and Nicholas Hytner.
+The National Theatre has a rich history of working with many great directors, including Laurence Olivier, Peter Hall, Jonathan Miller, Richard Eyre, and Trevor Nunn.
+More recently the theatre has been home to Howard Davies, Mike Leigh, Katie Mitchell, Danny Boyle, Deborah Warner, Marianne Elliott, Josie Rourke, Felix Barrett, Nadia Fall and Nicholas Hytner.
 This collection of videos give an insight into how the work of a director at the National Theatre.

 A look at how two of Katie Mitchell's multimedia productions, Waves and ...some trace of her, were developed using novels as a starting point.

 Katie Mitchell's Waves and ...some trace of her looked for new ways to represent human behaviour.

 This video features two films from the Five Truths that focus on Peter Brook's approach to Ophelia.

 Sam Mendes and Simon Russell Beale give an insight into the current production of King Lear.